fommil/fpmortals/manuscript/wip.md

     it and try it again, or give up.
 We don't need an ADT for this.

 Using a simple error type like `String` has the problem that it is difficult to find where the problem originated: there is no stacktrace.

-However, using [`sourcecode` by Li Haoyi](https://github.com/lihaoyi/sourcecode/), we can access contextual information from the source code and include it as metadata in our errors:
+However, using [`sourcecode` by Li Haoyi](https://github.com/lihaoyi/sourcecode/), we can include contextual information as metadata in our errors:

 {lang="text"}
 ~~~~~~~~